traveltime-dev/traveltime-sdk-java/README.md

 Body attributes:
 * origin: Original point.
-* destination: destination points.
+* destination: Destination points.
 Cannot be more than 200,000.
-* transportation: transportation type.
+* transportation: Transportation type.
-* travelTime: time limit;
+* travelTime: Time limit;
-* country: return the results that are within the specified country
+* country: Return the results that are within the specified country

 ```java
 OneToMany oneToMany = OneToMany